williambq/AppNoticeSDK-Android/README.md

                     }
                 }

-                // Called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called except when the SDK state meets one or more of the following conditions:
+                // Called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called, except when the SDK state meets one or more of the following conditions:
-                //   - The Implied Consent dialog has already been displayed ghostery_implied_flow_session_display_max times in the current session.
+                //   - The Implied Consent dialog:
+                //     1) Has already been displayed the number of times specified by the parameter to the SDK's startImpliedConsentFlow method.
+                //        0: Displays on first start and every notice ID change (recommended).
+                //        1+: Is the max number of times to display the consent screen on start up in a 30-day period.
-                //   - The Implied Consent dialog has already been displayed as required by the ghostery_implied_flow_30day_display_max value (see Ghostery_config.xml for details).
+                //     2) Has already been displayed ghostery_implied_flow_session_display_max times in the current session.
                 //   - The Explicit Consent dialog:
                 //     1) In strict mode, consent has already been given;
                 //     2) In lenient mode, the consent screen only displayed on a change in the app-notice configuration, including on first start.
 It is skipped on all others.